tvcutsem/tvcutsem.github.io/cv.md

 ## Higher Education

-*   **2004-2008:** Obtained the degree of PhD in Sciences (Grade: Summa Cum Laude) at the Programming Technology Laboratory of the Vrije Universiteit Brussel, Brussels.
-Promotors: Prof. Dr. Wolfgang De Meuter and Prof. Dr. Theo D'Hondt.
+*   **2004-2008:** PhD in Computer Science, Vrije Universiteit Brussel, Brussels (Grade: Summa Cum Laude) at the Programming Technology Laboratory under the guidance of Prof. Dr. Wolfgang De Meuter and Prof. Dr. Theo D'Hondt.
 My research was funded by means of a grant from the **Fund for Scientific Research, Flanders** (FWO) which is Belgium's flemish science foundation.
-It is the most prestigious research funding organisation of the country, funding only first-rate researchers to perform fundamental research in any scientific discipline.
+It is the most prestigious research funding organisation of the country, funding researchers to perform fundamental research in any scientific discipline.
-*   **2000-2004:** Vrije Universiteit Brussel, Brussels.
-Obtained the degree of Master of Science in Computer Science (Licentiaat in de Informatica):
+*   **2000-2004:** Master of Science in Computer Science, Vrije Universiteit Brussel, Brussels, Belgium
     *   1st year / 1ste kandidatuur (july 2001): Magna Cum Laude / Grote Onderscheiding
     *   2nd year / 2de kandidatuur (july 2002): Summa Cum Laude / Grootste Onderscheiding
     *   3rd year / 1ste licentie (july 2003): Summa Cum Laude / Grootste Onderscheiding